Taking God’s Name in Vain

 In that sense, it’s possible for us to take God’s name in vain by considering ourselves Christians, but not doing what he expects of us.
 Consider Jesus’ perspective on this:

-“Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only he who does the will of my Father who is in heaven.
-Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name, and in your name drive out demons and perform many miracles?’
+“Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.
+Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?’
 Then I will tell them plainly, ‘I never knew you.
 Away from me, you evildoers!’”
 (Matt.
-7:21-23, NIV 1984).
+7:21-23, NIV).